Atreyu4EVR/Atreyu4EVR/README.md

 📍 Rexburg, Idaho
 👨‍👩‍👧‍👦 Father of Five | ADHD Superpower | Horror Movie Buff 🎥
 🐶 Pitbull Dad | Call of Duty Warrior 🎮 | Morning GFuel Addict ☕️
+Member of the Church of Jesus Christ of Latter-day Saints

 ## Experience
 ### IT SERVICE DESK MANAGER